15-Year-Old Girl Shot In Head Dies Following Shooting At Jerome Brown Playground In Tioga, Philadelphia Police Say

-It happened at the Jerome Brown Playground at 20th and West Ontario Streets just before 9 p.m. on Tuesday.
+The girl’s mother tells Eyewitness News her daughter was set to go to West Catholic High School after just graduating 8th grade a few months ago.

-Police say the 15-year-old girl was just doing what she loved, at one of her regular spots, when the latest round of gun violence found her.
+Police say she was playing basketball at the Jerome Brown Playground at 20th and West Ontario Streets just before 9 p.m.
+Tuesday with her brother and two friends when someone started shooting in their direction.

-The teen was just shooting hoops – in clear view of surveillance cameras – when police say she was hit by stray gunfire.
+Police do not believe she was the intended target when she was hit by stray gunfire.

 “It’s very tragic,” Philadelphia Police Chief Inspector Scott Small said.
-“It shows this 15-year-old female actively playing basketball, actually dribbling the basketball, when she suddenly collapses when she gets shot.”
+“It [surveillance video] shows this 15-year-old female actively playing basketball, actually dribbling the basketball, when she suddenly collapses when she gets shot.”

-The teenager was rushed to Temple University Hospital where she was initially listed in extremely critical condition, but she was pronounced dead at 6 p.m. on Thursday.
+The teenager was rushed to Temple University Hospital where she was initially listed in extremely critical condition, but she was pronounced dead on Wednesday night.

 Detectives continue to review surveillance video, hoping to catch a glimpse of the person or people responsible.